alimenati/PowerMamba/Readme.md

     <img src="pics/PowerMamba_arc.png" alt="PowerMamba Model">
 </div>

+**Left** PowerMamba architecture.
+The model uses dynamic time series decomposition to separate seasonal and trend components and applies linear projections to maintain a fixed size.
+Parallel normal and inverse Mamba blocks enable dual tokenization, capturing intra-series and inter-series dependencies.

+**Right** Average Mean Squared Error (MSE) comparison between PowerMamba and state-of-the-art baselines with a context length of 240 hours and a 24-hour prediction window.
+The circle center represents the maximum possible error, and closer to the boundary indicates better performance.

 PowerMamba outperforms current benchmarks in all prediction tasks.
 We propose a time series processing block that seamlessly integrates high-resolution external forecasts into our models and other sequence-to-sequence frameworks.
 This module improves forecasting capabilities without substantially increasing the model size or diminishing the resolution and accuracy of external forecasts.
 We evaluate its effectiveness by considering two scenarios: first, we train with historical data alone, and then we incorporate external forecasts and compare the results.
 The following Table shows the prediction results for the case without external predictions.